 You can choose from various bus or shuttle rental companies in San Juan.
 These companies include VIP Limo, GO Puerto Rico Shuttle, and Gray Line Puerto Rico.
 There is a network of 30 buses in San Juan governed by the Department of Transportation and Public Works.
 It includes the areas of San Juan, Guaynabo, and Bayamó.
 The average fare of these buses is 1.75 c, and the Urbano trip costs around $1.50.

-Uber is a popular commute option around the island as Puerto Rico itself has over 4000 Uber drivers, and the majority of these drivers work in San Juan.
+Uber is a popular commute option around the island as Puerto Rico itself has over 4,000 Uber drivers.
+The majority of these drivers work in San Juan.
 It has better transport services as compared to Ponce in the south, but keep in mind that these Uber cars won’t be readily available in other areas.

 So, you will have many traveling options if you move to San Juan.
 You can also make a one-way trip across the island in around 8 hours if you do not find excessive traffic.